 - If you are playing or practicing by yourself and you happen to hit a hole in one, it will not be recognized unless you have two witnesses.

 - Golfers must play a round of nine or eighteen holes, a golfer who successfully puts the ball in the hole on his tee shot has earned his hole in one.
 However, if a golfer gets a hole in one on the fourth hole, then rain comes and the course becomes unplayable, the hole in one will not be recognized.
 A golfer must play at least nine holes for a hole in one to be official.

 - The golfer must start his hole from the official tee off area.
 The golf course has a recognized tee area for each hole.

 Hole in One Golfer’s Duty

-There’s a tradition among golfers that is an “unofficial” rule.
+There’s an “unofficial” rule which has become a tradition among golfers.
 If a golfer is lucky enough to strike a hole in one, he will celebrate properly after his round is over, by buying a round of drinks for everyone in the club, at the bar at that particular time.
-This unofficial rule is almost always followed and normally, the golfer is thrilled to fulfill this obligation, however some golfers in large clubs do take a ‘hole in one’ insurance policy to cover the enormous bar bill!
+This unofficial rule is almost always followed and normally, the golfer is thrilled to fulfil this obligation.
+However, some golfers in large clubs do take a ‘hole in one’ insurance policy to cover the enormous bar bill!